CSML-Lang/CSML-Spec/doml_formal_spec.md

   - The count refers to how many parameters there are.
 - `push(11) <Type: typeID> < <Parameter: parameter> >`: pushes objects of the same type onto the stack
   - All parameters have to match the type given.
+  - If pushing an array a size is required (multiple if multiple dimensions)
+  - If pushing a map no parameters are to be given.
 - `call(12) <Register: int> <Type: type> <Function: setter>`: calls a register object of a certain type along with the number of stack objects given.
   - If you want to call an object on the stack you have to use `callstack` or simply `regobj` to register an object to a register then you can follow up with a `calln` (which is faster if you are doing multiple calls).
 - `callstack(13) <Type: obj> <Function: setter>`: calls a function of type given on the top object of the stack (doesn't pop it).